 Assisting in analyzing results

 With the assistance of adults, youth can learn how to enter data into software programs, read through data to sort out common themes, and help with interpreting comments, reactions, and behaviors generated by participants.
 A guide (e.g., observation protocol) describing what to look for during the analysis may be helpful.
+The Youth Involvement and Engagement Assessment Tool can help assist organizations and community partnerships in determining how they involve youth in programs, whether youth are becoming more engaged in the community, and if certain strategies are helping to retain youth.

 Once youth have had a role in all levels of a program, most are more than willing to share the results of their hard work.
 Giving them the opportunity to share what a difference the experience has made in their lives will also resonate with the audience.
 This is very important if youth are presenting information to local leaders who can serve as potential partners and also help make a difference in the community.